Porfirioh/php_component_heartbeat/README.md

 #### From The Perspective Of The Monitor (The Observer)

-The monitor would take a look to the monitorable heartbeats and tries to knock each heartbeat.
+The monitor would take a look to the attached heartbeat clients and tries to knock each heartbeat.
 If the knock method of the heartbeat returns nothing or throws an exception, the monitor needs to take care.
 It is recommended to use the heartbeat method *handleHeartAttack*.
 This method should take care of cleaning up a died process.

 ## What Do You Need To Do